okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ## Environment

 The recommended way of setting your environment up is with [Anaconda](https://www.continuum.io/), a Python distribution with useful packages for Data Science.

-[Download it](https://www.continuum.io/downloads) and create an _environment_ for the project.
+The project uses Python 3 (specified in the `python=3` bit of the commands below).
+[Download Anaconda](https://www.continuum.io/downloads) and create an _environment_ for the project.

+The version of Anaconda doesn't have to be 3 as `conda` environments manage Python version as well.
+But if you're going to a fresh install we recommend Anaconda 3 — it's newer and it makes no sense to have Python 2 as your default Anaconda Python.

 ```console
 $ cd serenata-de-amor